 - Remodeling vs. renovating

-Before I explain what is Virtual Renovation, let’s look at traditional ways like renovating and remodeling a house.
+Before I explain Virtual Renovation, let’s look at traditional ways of renovating and remodeling a house.

 Inspect before you renovate a house for sale

 Find out any significant defects requiring replacement, repairs, or upgrades before you start your renovations.

 In every major country, there is an institute of specialists who have compared the most common renovations and evaluated which ones are most likely to be worthwhile when you’re selling your home.

 Ten (not virtual) renovations that will bring you the best potential for return on the house for sale

 - Repainting and re-décorating – 74%

 - Bathroom renovations – 69%

 - Windows or doors replacements – 57%